 Multi-LayerCaching

-A configurable caching system with multiple modes — from off to strict — accelerating your site across browser, server, and CDN layers.
+A configurable caching system with multiple modes - from off to strict - accelerating your site across browser and server layers.

 What is Multi-Layer Caching?